Flavors are widely used in electronic cigarettes.

 Now, if scientists need to warn about the potential danger of a vanilla flavor, should vanillin, ethyl vanillin and piperonal be mentioned here as they give this aroma its vanilla taste ?

 In the same way, if scientists should warn about the cinnamon flavor in eliquids, should not they rather evoke cinnamaldehyde?

-The possible concern of the flavors is in the aldehydes which compose them.
+The possible concern of the ecig flavoring is in the aldehydes which compose it.

-And the results of studies submitted to date can not be limited to stipulating that fruity or creamy flavors must be eliminated, but which specific aldehydes contained in a flavor display a real toxicity, at what dose and according to which use.
+And the results of studies submitted to date can not be limited to stipulating that creamy or fruit flavors must be eliminated, but which specific aldehydes contained in vape flavors display a real toxicity, at what dose and according to which use.

-With the exception of Dr. Farsalinos and Flavour Art, no study has come to specify what are the undesirable aldehydes in the vape flavors
+With the exception of Dr. Farsalinos and Flavour Art, no study has come to specify what are the undesirable aldehydes to remove to make a safest e liquid.

 In addition, most of these studies show a questionable methodology.